‘Game Of Thrones’ Season 8: Is Toby Osmond The New Prince Of Dorne?

 The Dornish royal family was wiped from existence in Game of Thrones thanks, in part, to conflict from within.
 However, it makes sense that someone would have risen to the top since then to become the new head of Dorne.

-Osmond certainly bears a resemblance to the Martells such as Oberyn (Pedro Pascal), and many fans point to this as a clue that he could be playing someone from Dorne.
+Osmond certainly bears a resemblance to the Martells, such as Oberyn (Pedro Pascal), and many fans point to this as a clue that he could be playing someone from Dorne.
 After all, Game of Thrones is a show where every line of dialogue can reveal much more than it initially seems.
 So, by having Dorne mentioned in Episode 4 of the final season makes people remember the nation and what happened there, laying the groundwork for the prince to make a logical appearance in the final season.

 However, as per usual, viewers will just have to tune in to the remaining episodes of Game of Thrones to find out whether or not Toby Osmond will make an appearance.